 The recipe is very simple: a mix of pink lemonade and cranberry juice that can be enhanced in a variety of ways.
-Though it can serve up to 25 four-ounce servings, you can easily adapt it for the largest or smallest crowds.
+Though it can serve up to 25 (4-ounce) servings, you can easily adapt it for the largest or smallest crowds.
 You can even store the mixed juice base in the refrigerator and add sparkling water to it whenever you like.
 This makes it a fabulous everyday punch for the family as well.

 Not only is the punch tasty and simple, it's also inexpensive.
 The kids will love the fruity taste and the sparkling water gives it a certain elegance that will impress your adult guests.
 They won't even know how easy it was or how much money you saved.

 - 2 quarts cranberry juice (chilled)

 - 1 (6-ounce) can frozen pink lemonade concentrate (thawed)

 - 1 quart/1 liter sparkling water (chilled)

 In a large punch bowl, combine the cranberry juice and lemonade concentrate.

 Stir in sparkling water.